-The Citizens of this small city welcome you to New Berlin, a city that cherishes its German heritage and strives to keep those traditions alive along with those of all immigrant descendents.
+The Citizens of this small city welcome you to New Berlin, a city that cherishes its German heritage and strives to keep those traditions alive along with those of all immigrant descendants.
 While in New Berlin, enjoy the peaceful serenity of this rural village.
-For information on renting and using the Community Center, contact Melvin or Joy Strey at 830-420-3185.

 Wilkommen New Berlin.